 Are you updating an existing Will?

-Your solicitor is likely to ask where the original is kept.
-After your new Will has been executed it is general practice to write to the solicitors that have previously prepared your Will to let them know that you have updated your Will so they can amend their records accordingly.
+Your lawyer is likely to ask where the original is kept.
+After your new Will has been executed it is good practice to write to the lawyers who prepared your previous Will to let them know that you have updated your Will so they can amend their records accordingly.

 Are there particular items you wish to leave to particular beneficiaries?

-It may be that you do not wish to leave anything particular to a beneficiary or beneficiaries but that you wish to simply leave your estate in its entirety to a person or group of people or charities by way of particular division.
+You may not wish to leave anything particular to a beneficiary or beneficiaries, but simply leave your estate in its entirety to a person or group of people or charities by way of particular division.

 Turn your mind to how you wish to divide your estate and have this information ready to articulate.